 Enter your organization Compliance with IT Security Requirements here.

-The [Organization 2 name/acronym] [GRC Boundary Alignment] CMP adheres to security requirements of the CM control family as prescribed in NIST SP 800-53 Rev. 4 and by the system’s FIPS 199 Security Categorization (SC) of [Security Categorization].
+The VAM CMP adheres to security requirements of the CM control family as prescribed in NIST SP 800-53 Rev. 4 and by the system’s FIPS 199 Security Categorization (SC) of [Security Categorization – High].
 The following table identifies the sections that contain control implementation statements that meets NIST SP 800-53 Rev. 4 CM control requirements.

 Table 2.4: Configuration Management Control Compliance